 A final remark concerning the tables is the following.
 For exchanges of the form $(\lambda_1,\lambda_1,0,\lambda_2,\lambda_2)$, both commutators $[H_3,J^{z-}_3]$ and $[H_3,J^{\zb-}_3]$ vanish.
 In this case, the corresponding exchange does not enter the system of constraint \eqref{quartic_system}, and the associated coefficient $k_i$ is therefore left unconstrained.
 In the tables, we therefore list the coefficient as free.
 However, it should be kept in mind that, for example, this coefficient will not appear in the solution for the quartic vertex.

 Several free coefficients remain, corresponding to solutions that are consistent (at this order!).
-For instance, in the Yang–Mills case $ (-1,1,1,-1,1)$, the presence of two free coefficients, $k_1$ and $k_2$, is related to the colour structure of the theory.
+For instance, in the Yang–Mills case $ (-1,1,1,-1,1)$, the presence of two free coefficients, $k_1$ and $k_2$, is related to the color structure of the theory.
 We have two different quartic contributions for the [++$--$] and [+$-$+$-$] sectors.
-Instead, for gravity $(-2,2,2,-2,2)$, there is only one free coefficient, reflecting the no-go for a multi-graviton theory (a colour graviton would have two different colour-ordered amplitudes).
+Instead, for gravity $(-2,2,2,-2,2)$, there is only one free coefficient, reflecting the no-go for a multi-graviton theory (a color graviton would have two different color-ordered amplitudes).

 Let us stress once again that these tables represent consistency at the quartic order.
 The quintic light-cone constraint may impose further conditions.
 For instance, in Yang–Mills theory, the quintic Hamiltonian should vanish since the theory has no quintic vertex; therefore, the quintic constraint should be satisfied automatically without requiring a nonzero quintic vertex.